Delay in security treaty with Australia as PNG consults 'domestic processes'

 "It is a work in progress and requires the PNG side to consult our domestic processes and sovereign laws in relation to certain wordings and provisions," the statement said.

-Marape had "conveyed his apologies to Prime Minister Anthony Albanese for the delay in formalising this proposed Treaty with Australia", it added.
+Marape had "conveyed his apologies to Prime Minister Anthony Albanese for the delay in formalising this proposed Treaty with Australia", it said.

 Negotiations with Australia on upgrading defence ties to a security treaty - which would need to be ratified by parliament - had been expected to be finished by April, Marape and Albanese said in a joint statement in January.

-PNG's defence ties have come under intense domestic political scrutiny in the past week, after the U.S. agreement was signed during a visit by United States Secretary of State Antony Blinken, prompting criticism from opposition politicians the deal could embroil PNG in strategic competition between the United States and China.
+PNG's defence ties have come under intense domestic political scrutiny in the past week after the U.S. agreement was signed during a visit by United States Secretary of State Antony Blinken.
+The deal was criticized by opposition politicians who said it could embroil PNG in strategic competition between the United States and China.

-In response to student protests, PNG's defence force has held community briefings on the U.S. deal, and Marape has offered to release the wording of all of defence agreements with foreign nations.
+The Chinese navy has been deploying ships near Australia twice a year, including in northern waters and its exclusive economic zone, Chief of Defence Force Angus Campbell told an Australian parliament hearing on Tuesday.

+"We are seeing a gradual increase in rate of presence from the PLA Navy," said Hugh Jeffrey, deputy secretary of Australia's Department of Defence.

 ((Kirsty.Needham@thomsonreuters.com;))